-> Largo 1º de Dezembro, 3
+Largo 1º de Dezembro, 3 | Porto

-The Church of Santa Clara is one of those places that you feel extremely fortunate to stumble upon.
+The church of Santa Clara is one of those places that you feel extremely fortunate to stumble upon.
 Its discrete Gothic facade hides an interior extensively decorated in golden gilded wood work.

-The Church of Santa Clara is truly breathtaking and it surely deserves to be on this list of the most beautiful churches in Porto.
+The church of Santa Clara is truly breathtaking and it surely deserves to be on this list of the most beautiful churches in Porto.

-Since you’re there, take the opportunity to also visit the cathedral of Porto, because it is 5min walking distant.
+Since you’re there, take the opportunity to also visit the cathedral of Porto, because it is 5 minutes walking distant.

-Tickets: Free entrance to the Church of Santa Clara.
+Tickets: Free entrance to the church of Santa Clara.
 The renovation work to restore this beautiful church are going to start soon, so hurry up!

 Church of Carmelitas and Church of Carmo

-Rua do Carmo
+Rua do Carmo | Porto

 They are both rather unique in style though: the Church of Carmelitas dates from the seventeenth century and has a magnificent rococo altarpiece, whereas the Church of Carmelitas, from the eighteenth century, is a great example of Baroque architecture.
 These are definitely some of the most beautiful churches in Porto!

-Tickets: Free entrance to both the Church of Carmelitas and to the Church of Carmo.
+Tickets: Free entrance to both the church of Carmelitas and to the church of Carmo.